by Davy Kraken

 Welcome to ACRO*BATICS!
 As you may know, an acronym is a sequence of letters formed from the initial letters of a group of words.
 For example, in the case of a SWAT team, SWAT stands for Special Weapons And Tactics.
 In this game, however, you work in the opposite direction: I will provide a series of letters that will serve as an acronym, and your mission is to offer the most creative answer to the question of what that acronym represents.
 Technically, an acronym is pronounceable, so SWAT is an acronym, while NFL, standing for National Football League, would be what’s called an initialism.
 The strings of letters given in this contest will always be initialisms because there are always wild card spaces that don’t allow them to be pronounced; however, “initialism” just isn’t as fun of a word as “acronym,” so I will be using the latter term from here on out.

 Please note that the acronyms I supply don’t already stand for something in particular, so there’s no “correct” answer.
-The letters are generated using a wonderful Excel program, created for me by Cold November Waltz , which chooses letters based on the relative frequencies of words in the Merriam-Webster Online Dictionary beginning with that letter.
+The letters are generated using a wonderful Excel program, created for me by May the Waltz be With You , which chooses letters based on the relative frequencies of words in the Merriam-Webster Online Dictionary beginning with that letter.
 For example, many words begin with S, so S will appear often; but you’ll probably need to get out a dictionary to find X words, so X will seldom be seen.
 Also, most real acronyms are less than ten letters long, but the ones you find here will be anywhere from ten to fifteen.
 Like the letters themselves, the number of letters in the acronym will be determined randomly from within the possible range.

 Which Words (and Symbols) Count?